ykocaman/vagrant-php-5.3/README.md

-# Vagrant for PHP 5.3 with Apache 2.2, Mysql 5.5 and Mongo 3.2 on Ubuntu 12
+# Vagrant Box for PHP 5.3 with Apache 2.2, Mysql 5.5 and Mongo 3.2 on Ubuntu 12

 ## Version List